 These two are perfect for putting in your skincare routine if you have dry or sensitive skin.
 Caudalie Beauty Elixir again is perfect for before moisturizers and hydrates really well on bare skin.

 Nothing is more soothing than Eau Thermale Avene Spring Water, it can be used to aid sunburns, razor burns, and general skin irritation.
 It’s unscented so it’s great for those with sensitivities.
 Also, this facial mist is ultra-fine.
+This is such an all-purpose soother that will feel nice on any reactions to body care items or too much sun.

 Perfecting – Caudalie Grape Water, Eau Thermale Avene Spring Water